Part Nine: Abandon ship!

 On Easter Sunday, 26th March 1978, Caroline celebrated its 14th birthday with another All-Time Top 50 chart.
 This one was compiled from the popular Listeners' Top 30 feature.
 200 listeners' personal charts were collated to produce an overall Top 50 of their favourite tracks.
 Led Zeppelin's Stairway to Heaven was number 1.
 (The full chart is here.)

 click to hear audio Mike Stevens and Mark Lawrence celebrate Caroline's 14th birthday with a Top 50 chart countdown on 26th March 1978.
-Recording from the Golden Radio NL archive shared on the Internet Radiocafé, now known as the Radiotrefpunt (radio meeting point) forum by MartinJA.
-Our thanks to him (duration 3 minutes 51 seconds).
+This clip is taken from a recording shared on The Offshore Radio Club Forum by Hans Hendriks.
+Our thanks to him (duration 3 minutes 56 seconds).

 Two of Caroline's best-loved DJs joined the station that summer: Tom Hardy presented his first show on 5th June and Richard Thompson (now known as Bob Lawrence) came aboard in August.